jnozzi/cocoadev.com/markdown/QuestionforiPod.md

 -scott

-You may want to get one of the General/CocoaBooks, which covers the basics, like using an enumerator.
-The General/NSEnumerator documentation includes a sample enumeration loop.
+You may want to get one of the CocoaBooks, which covers the basics, like using an enumerator.
+The NSEnumerator documentation includes a sample enumeration loop.

 ----